Feo's Stuff GUILLERMO DEL TORO

 NB: Watching Frederico Luppi in CRONOS, I couldn't help but think of Karloff in Bava's BLACK SABBATH as the Wurdalak.
 Was that your intention?

 del Toro: Absolutely.
-When I saw Black Sabbath I thought that he had a really good idea, but I wondered...what if they what had welcomed him?
+When I saw Black Sabbath I thought that he had a really good idea, but I wondered...what if they had welcomed him?

 NB: And your movies seem to reference each other, too.
 As I watched Carlos in THE DEVIL'S BACKBONE peel an egg, the tan shell and pasty flesh reminded me of Luppi peeling off his skin in Cronos.